-Eurowings pilots announce a strike for next Thursday, 6 October
+Eurowings pilots announce a strike for this Thursday, 6 October

-Eurowings pilots will go on strike next Thursday, 6 October 2022 after negotiations with the airline’s management failed.
+Eurowings pilots will go on strike this Thursday, 6 October 2022 after negotiations with the airline’s management failed.
 “Ten rounds of negotiations, two of them after the clear signal of the ballot, have not led to any significant rapprochement,” Vereinigung Cockpit (VC) wrote in a press statement.

 VC demands a better pay and improved working conditions: “for example, by reducing the maximum flight duty time and increasing the rest periods between duties.
 The current labour agreement has been unchanged since 2015,” the union said.